turingschool/curriculum/source/projects/web_guesser.markdown

 Have one of your classmates try out your guessing game!

+### Commit to Git

+Let's commit our code.
+From the command prompt:

+* `git add .` to add the new file
+* `git commit -m "I3: number guessing game complete"` to commit the code

 ## I4: Extensions

 You can guess numbers, eh?
 Let's make it a little more interesting.